elj4v1/WiredPlayers-Docker/README.md

   imagename
 ```

-## Variables for conf.json
+<h4>The variables have been implemented with default values, so they do not have to be set.</h4>

-The variables have been implemented with default values, so they do not have to be set.
+## Conf.json

 - CONF_ANNOUNCE=false
 - CONF_BIND=0.0.0.0